TheBoneJarmer/Arqan/README.md

-# Tilar
+# TilarGL
-Tilar is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW functions and enums.
+TilarGL is a classlib which basically serves as a C# wrapper for OpenGL functions and enums as well as GLFW functions and enums.

 ## Important note
 As you can see there are just bash scripts in the repository.
 Please forgive me if you are a Windows user, I have not had the chance yet to provide myself with a Windows computer in order to give